 Although the focus of the majority of writers about Gaddafi is Saif, who is believed to have suffered physical and mental trauma from his capture, his sister Aisha Gaddafi is quickly becoming an equally recognizable family member.
 It attracts enough attention, and in the future it can have a big impact on the processes taking place in Libya.

 Aisha is pragmatic and sensible, with a sharp political grasp, a sharp mind and intellect.
 She has a dynamic personality and is the most educated of the Gaddafi family.
-In Libya, a number of politicians support the view that it is time to return to the political scene.
+In Libya, a number of politicians support the view that it is time to return to the political stage.
 Aisha's victory in the European Court against the sanctions of the UN Security Council may be the first step along this path.
-Unlike his brother, who, as already mentioned today, demands an international criminal court, Aisha has freedom of movement and can take advantage of this opportunity for contacts and negotiations in Europe and the Arab world.
+Unlike his brother, who, as already mentioned today, demands the extradition of an international criminal court, Aisha has freedom of movement and can take advantage of this opportunity for contacts and negotiations in Europe and the Arab world.
 This is an important achievement of the family.

 The approach of the influence of the Gaddafi family on the Bedouin tribes is one possible way of developing the situation in Libya, which can be used by Haftar, who recognizes the value of the Berber tribes, and now uses all his influence to strengthen and unite the Libyans while continuing to fight terrorists.